pluginbazar/woc-open-close/readme.txt

 ### PRO Features
+* Preorder specific or all products when the store is closed
 * Customers will not able to place order when store is closed
 * Instantly control opening and closing of WooCommerce store
 * Empty cart when the shop become close automatically.